-The Reproducer slots and CobraNet slot may or may not be populated depending on how your Binloop was ordered.
-The Card Cage is the 'skeleton' that integrates the components of the Binloop.
+The Reproducer slots and CobraNet slot may or may not be populated depending on The Card Cage is the 'skeleton' that integrates the components of the Binloop.
 This cage contains a Power Supply, a status display, a Controller card slot, and 16 Reproducer card slots.
 The Reproducer card slots are numbered from 1 to 16, from left to right as viewed from the front of the Binloop.